PlanForVisa

 What Does an Immigration Business Plan Actually Cost?

-The median price for a professional immigration business plan sits around $1,500–$2,000.
-But "professional" covers a wide range — and the most expensive option isn't automatically the best one.
+The median price for a professional immigration business plan sits around $1,500-$2,000.
+But "professional" covers a wide range, and the most expensive option is not automatically the best one.

 What Drives the Price Differences?